GaetanBenoitDev/metaMDBG/README.md

 After a successful run of metaMDBG, assembly graph (.gfa) can be generated with the following command.
 ```
-./metaMDBG gfa assemblyDir k
+./metaMDBG gfa assemblyDir k --contigpath --readpath
 ```

 Assembly dir must be a metaMDBG output dir (the one containing the contig file "contigs.fasta.gz").
 The k parameter correspond to the level of resolution of the graph: lower k values will produce graph with high connectivity but shorter unitigs, while higher k graphs will be more fragmented but with longer unitigs.
+The two optional parameters --contigpath and --readpath allow to generate the path of contigs and reads in the graph respectivelly.

 First, display the available k values and their corresponding sequence length in bps (those sequence length in bps are equivalent to the k-mer size that would be used in a traditional de-Brujin graph).
 ```
 ./metaMDBG gfa ./assemblyDir 0
 ```

-Then, choose a k value and produce the graph.
+Then, choose a k value and produce the graph (optionnaly add parameters --contigpath and/or --readpath).
 ```
 ./metaMDBG gfa ./assemblyDir 21
 ```